nirgeier/AnsibleLabs/Labs/000-setup/README.md

 # Lab 000 - Setup

-- In this lab we will define and build our docker containers which we will be using for the next of labs.
+- In this lab we will define and build docker containers which to be used in the next of labs.
-- The lab is based upon ansible controller & 3 linux servers all are docker containers.
+- The lab structure consists of an Ansible controller & 3 Linux servers, all set inside docker containers.

 ---